kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1898 June</span> The last fifty Spanish soldiers in the country barricade themselves in a church in Baler, Quezon to shoot the movie *Our Last Men in the Philippines*, which will later win the Goya Awards for best costume.

+## American Rule (1898-1946)

+In which the Americans try to educate their Brown Brothers after they massacre some of the first.

 - <span class=year>1898 October</span> *Manila Times* publishes its first issue.
 Columnist Rigoberto Tiglao lambasts the Spanish and Americans and urge the Katipuneros to throw their lot with the Chinese.

 - <span class=year>1899 June</span> Men loyal to Aguinaldo assassinate Antonio Luna in Cabanatuan City.
 Rumor has it that Luna is loathed by Aguinaldo, who has always wanted to grow a bushy mustache but can't.

 - <span class=year>1899 December</span> Boy General Gregorio Del Pilar, who is only seven at the time, is killed in Battle of Tirad Pass against the Americans.

-### 1900s: Uncle Sam Comes to the Rescue

-- <span class=year>1901</span> Through an elaborate ruse involving dancing clowns from Macabebe, Pampanga, US forces capture Aguinaldo, who proclaims he was on the Americans’ side all along.
+- <span class=year>1901 March</span> Through an elaborate ruse involving dancing clowns from Macabebe, Pampanga, US forces capture Aguinaldo, who proclaims he was on the Americans’ side all along.

 - <span class=year>1907</span> Americans trick Macario Sakay and his heavy metal band Tagalog Republic to perform in Cavite, and arrest all members when they can't play kundiman songs.
 Sakay is eventually hanged and buried with his beloved Kirk Hammett signature ESP guitar.

 - <span class=year>1908</span> University of the Philippines is established in Manila.
 The first batch of students cut classes and stage demonstrations on Taft Avenue shouting "Down with the Aguinaldo-US dictatorship!"

-- <span class=year>1939</span> Severely overestimating the mental capacity of the Filipino voter, President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans".
+- <span class=year>1939</span> Severely overestimating the mental capacity of the Indio voter, President Manuel Quezon declares "I would rather have a government run like hell by Filipinos than a government run like heaven by Americans".

+### Japanese Occupation (1941-1945)

+Japan tries to persuade the Filipinos to join its Greater East Asia Co-Prosperity Sphere alliance by bombing and bayonetting everyone to submission.

 - <span class=year>1941</span> Japanese troops land in the Philippines, giving the Filipinos their first taste of Hello Kitty toys and hentai porn.
 Filipinos opposed to deviant pornography retreat to Corregidor to make a last stand.

-- <span class=year>1942</span> General Douglas MacArthur escapes Philippines to Australia, uttering the iconic words "I'll be back."
+- <span class=year>1942</span> General Douglas MacArthur evades his ninja assassins and escapes to Australia, uttering the iconic words "I'll be back."

 - <span class=year>1944</span> General Tomoyuki Yamashita buries 10,000 Pokéballs all over the country and dares the Filipinos to try find them all.
 Those who can't are bayonetted on the spot.

 - <span class=year>1945</span> Awakened by the atomic bombings of Hiroshima and Nagasaki, a disoriented Godzilla mistakenly reduces Manila to rubbles instead of Tokyo.

 - <span class=year>1946</span> Yamashita is hanged by the American weaboos occupying Manila after refusing to reveal the locations of all Pokéballs.

+## Philippine Independence (1946-present)

+The Filipinos finally get free reign to run the country like hell.

-- <span class=year>1946</span> US grants Philippines independence and buggers off to Japan, leaving the Philippines alone to clean up their gigantic mess.
+- <span class=year>1946</span> The US unceremoniously dumps Philippines and buggers off to Japan, leaving the Philippines alone to clean up their gigantic mess.
 Japan donates 10,000 brooms and 5,000 mops as war reparation.

-### 1950s: Filipinos Run the Country Like Hell

-- <span class=year>1950</span> Severely addicted to Korean dramas, hundreds of Philippine soldiers volunteer to join the Korean War.
+- <span class=year>1950</span> Hundreds of Philippine soldiers join the American-led forces in the Korean War.
+Most will return home with PTSD and a severe addiction to Korean dramas.

-- <span class=year>1957</span> President Ramon Magsaysay dies in plane crash.
-Investigations reveal that the pilot was playing tetris at the time.
+- <span class=year>1957</span> Popular President Ramon Magsaysay dies in a plane crash.
+Investigations later reveal that the pilot was playing Manhole on a Nintendo Game & Watch while manning the plane's controls.

 - <span class=year>1965</span> Ferdinand Marcos, descendant of Ferdinand Magellan, is elected president.

-- <span class=year>1968</span> Jose Maria Sison founds the Communist Party of the Philippines (CPP) whose aim is to distribute the misery equally among the Filipino bourgeoisie and proletariat alike.
+- <span class=year>1968</span> Jose Maria Sison founds the Communist Party of the Philippines (CPP) whose aim is to distribute the growing misery equally among the Filipino bourgeoisie and proletariat alike.

 - <span class=year>1969</span> Bernabe Buscayno organizes the New People's Army (NPA), the CPP's armed wing, to give their message of communist dystopia more bite.

 - <span class=year>1971</span> Nur Misuari and Muslim leaders in Mindanao establish the Moro National Liberation Front, aiming to create a separate Islamic country in southern Philippines, where they can do the exploiting of their fellow Muslims instead of the Christian leaders in Manila.

-- <span class=year>1972</span> Super Robots Voltes V and Mazinger Z invade Manila; President Marcos places country under Martial Law.
+- <span class=year>1972</span> Super Robots Voltes V and Mazinger Z attack Manila with the help of their Filipino communist cadres; President Marcos places country under Martial Law.

 - <span class=year>1973</span> First Lady Imelda Marcos buys her 17th pair of Hermes shoes in Paris, telling her husband "This is the last, dear, I promise."

 - <span class=year>1974</span> Hiroo Onoda, the first-ever *hikikomori*, comes out of his cave and surrenders in Lubang Island, Mindoro.
 His hideout reveals World War II-era rifles, discarded cups of instant ramen, and a massive collection of manga.

-- <span class=year>1976</span> Muammar Gaddafi and Imelda Marcos perform a bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement.
+- <span class=year>1976</span> Muammar Gaddafi and Imelda Marcos perform a week-long bed-in in Libya to protest the ongoing conflict in Muslim Mindanao, resulting in the Tripoli Agreement.

-- <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the glorious Land of the Rising Sun to perform *tinikling* and *maglalatik* for cultural events.
+- <span class=year>1977</span> Mae Anne Padolina, the first Japayuki, departs for the glorious Land of the Rising Sun to perform tinikling and maglalatik for cultural events.
 Tens of thousand others enroll in folk dance classes.

 - <span class=year>1978</span> Folk-singer Fredie Aguilar releases the iconic song "Anak Ka Ng Ina Mo" which is eventually shortened to "Anak" for marketing purposes.
-It is eventually translated to a billion languages.
+It is eventually translated and sung to a billion languages.

 - <span class=year>1980</span> Action-fantasy film *Ang Panday* starring Fernando Poe, Jr. debuts on IMAX theaters, sporting cutting-edge CGI and 4D-surround sound.

-- <span class=year>1981</span> Giant mechs successfully expelled, President Marcos lifts Martial Law.
+- <span class=year>1981</span> Giant mechs and communists successfully expelled, President Marcos lifts Martial Law.

 - <span class=year>1983</span> A motley crue of NPA hitmen, military SWAT soldiers and CIA operatives assassinate Senator Benigno "Ninoy" Aquino Jr. from fifty different angles after the deducing the airport where his plane will land from his name.